 The amount of pain, destruction, and corruption in our world overwhelms us.
 Regardless of our faith, economic or cultural differences, we cannot escape the world’s brokenness.
 Will things ever be made right?
 Will life’s injustices ever cease?
 Yes.
 We are in a season of advent.
 We await an arrival.
 We can find peace in our current circumstances knowing we wait for an awakening of the dawn.

-In order to tell this story in a captivating way, Jared created a “supergroup” which combined a rock trio with a small Celtic ensemble and Middle Eastern ensemble.
-The band boasted the vocal talents of Sarah Van Der Ploeg (The Trials of Saint Patrick, Brother Francis) and Jon Klinepeter, as well as featured instrumentalists such as Ronnie Malley (Tony Award winning multi-instrumentalist on darbuk, riq, frame drum, harmonium), Kim Sopata Fleuchaus (Egyptian Ney Flute, penny whistle, flute), Michael Omartian (3 Time Grammy Award Winner, accordion and synthesizers), Rami Youseff (violin), and Jared DePasquale (electric and acoustic guitars, bouzouki, mandolin, oud).
+In order to tell this story in a captivating way, I created a “supergroup” which combined a rock trio with a small Celtic ensemble and Middle Eastern ensemble.
+The band boasted the vocal talents of Sarah Van Der Ploeg (The Trials of Saint Patrick, Brother Francis) and Jon Klinepeter, as well as featured instrumentalists such as Ronnie Malley (Tony Award winning multi-instrumentalist on darbuk, riq, frame drum, harmonium), Kim Sopata Fleuchaus (Egyptian Ney Flute, penny whistle, flute), Michael Omartian (3 Time Grammy Award Winner, accordion and synthesizers), Rami Youseff (violin), and myself (electric and acoustic guitars, bouzouki, mandolin, oud) among many other wonderful musicians.
 The album was mixed by Grammy nominated engineer, Terry Christian.

 The music of Awake the Dawn combines ancient hymns with original songs and places them in a musical style that is impossible to define.
 One music critic called the album a “genre-bender”, and that seems to be a fitting word.